 This way, you can keep on sending regular email marketing campaigns – and keep the leads flowing in – without sending to the same list too often.
 One cold email every few weeks is a lot more acceptable than a steady stream of cold emails.

 To Succeed, Use the Best Cold Email Platform

 Once you have a schedule in mind for your cold email campaigns, you need a tool that can send them.

-Clickback MAIL gives you everything you need to create and execute successful cold email marketing – including powerful scheduling tools.
+Clickback gives you everything you need to create and execute successful cold email marketing – including powerful scheduling tools.
 It’s packed with features designed to ensure your campaigns hit the inbox.